MelvinQM/IOT-Personal/docs/uxd/concept_design.md

 </div>
 Some adjustments that were quite obvious right away was the thickness of the model.
 1mm was quite thin and fragile.
 Increasing the shell of the model to 2mm makes it a lot more robust.
 This does take some space away from the components inside the model.

+#### 2.2.2 Trigger mechanism
-Next I worked on the design for the trigger button.
-I opened up a wii controller to see how this was done here.
+One of the most important elements of the design was the trigger button.
+I opened up a wii controller to see how this was handled.
 I noticed that the button was loose and was connected using a T join see picture below.
 <div align="center">
   <img src="/../assets/images/wiicontrollerinside.jpg" alt="wiicontrollerinside">
 </div>